jessye8/react-typescript-app/react-typescript-app/README.md

       ]
    }
    ```
-5) Install webpack and the ts-loader plugin, which is the typescript loader for webpack.
+5. Install webpack and the ts-loader plugin, which is the typescript loader for webpack.
    `npm install webpack ts-loader`
+6. Install webpack-cli as dev. dependency
+   `npm install webpack-cli --save-dev`
-6) The webpack.config.js code is explained very well on Ogundipe Samuel's <a href="https://blog.logrocket.com/how-why-a-guide-to-using-typescript-with-react-fffb76c61614">LogRocket</a> site.
-But as a overview, this file configures the entry file, what output path and filename should be used, extensions to look for and loaders to use for which file extensions (/\.tsx?$/ means all files that end with .ts or .tsx)
+7. The webpack.config.js code is explained very well on Ogundipe Samuel's <a href="https://blog.logrocket.com/how-why-a-guide-to-using-typescript-with-react-fffb76c61614">LogRocket</a> site.
+But as an overview, this file configures the entry file, what output path and filename should be used, extensions to look for and loaders to use for which file extensions. (/\.tsx?$/ means all files that end with .ts or .tsx)
    ```javascript
    var path = require("path");
    var config = {